taskrabbit/forklift/readme.md

 Cons:

-- leaves final databse in "incomplete" and "inconsistant" state for longer
+- leaves final databse in "incomplete" and "inconsistent" state for longer

 ### ETL (Extract -> Transform -> Load)